Ddimitrako/ratehawk_hotels_backend/README.md

 The service will be available at [http://localhost:8000](http://localhost:8000).
 Any source changes on the host are mounted into the container so you can iterate without rebuilding.

+On startup the container will attempt to pre-warm the Hotel Info cache if `PAPI_HOTEL_CACHE_PATH` is set and the file is missing.
+It will call the dump endpoint using your credentials and import it.
+To use sandbox, set `PAPI_BASE_PATH=https://api-sandbox.worldota.net/`.

 ### Available endpoints

 - `GET /api/v1/healthz` – health check for monitoring.